-Psoriatic arthritis (PsA) and rheumatoid arthritis (RA) are both inflammatory, autoimmune conditions.
+Both psoriatic arthritis and rheumatoid arthritis are inflammatory autoimmune conditions.
 Their symptoms are similar, including joint stiffness, pain, inflammation, and exhaustion.

-Because they’re both types of arthritis, many people aren’t sure about the differences and relationship between PsA and RA.
+Because each is a type of arthritis, many people aren’t sure about the differences and relationship between PsA and RA.
 As one MyPsoriasisTeam member asked, “Is there a link between psoriasis and rheumatoid arthritis?”

 Ultimately, there are a few key similarities and differences between the causes, symptoms, and treatment of PsA and RA.

 Psoriatic arthritis occurs when the immune system mistakenly attacks the body’s own healthy tissues instead of foreign invaders, like viruses and bacteria.
-Unlike rheumatoid arthritis, psoriatic arthritis is related to another condition called psoriasis.
-The autoimmune disease psoriasis causes scaly, red patches on the skin, which can burn or itch.
+Unlike rheumatoid arthritis, psoriatic arthritis is related to psoriasis.
+Psoriasis causes scaly, discolored patches on the skin, which can burn or itch.

-Rheumatoid arthritis is the most common type of inflammatory arthritis, affecting more than 1.3 million people in the United States.
-Like PsA, it occurs when the immune system attacks the joints’ healthy cells and tissues in the joints and in the ligaments and tendons attached to the joints.
-RA, in particular, targets the lining of the membranes surrounding the joints (called the synovium), causing inflammation and permanent joint damage.
+Rheumatoid arthritis is one of the most common types of inflammatory arthritis, affecting more than 1.3 million people in the United States.
+Like PsA, it occurs when the immune system attacks healthy cells and tissues in the joints and in the ligaments and tendons attached to the joints.
+RA, in particular, targets the lining of the membranes surrounding the joints (called the synovium), causing joint inflammation and permanent joint damage.

-Some of the causes of PsA and RA overlap, and others are specific to PsA.
+Some of the causes of psoriatic and rheumatoid arthritis overlap, and others are specific to PsA.

 Rheumatoid arthritis is caused by the immune system attacking the synovium, leading to inflammation.
 Over time, the thickened synovium can damage the cartilage and bone within the joint.

-As is the case with PsA, the exact cause of rheumatoid arthritis is unknown.
-Scientists believe environmental factors (such as smoking, pollution, or infections), in combination with genetic factors, trigger the autoimmune response characteristic of RA.
-If you have a family history of RA, you are more likely to develop it, as well.
+As is the case with psoriatic arthritis, the exact cause of RA is unknown.
+Scientists believe that environmental factors (such as smoking, pollution, or infections), in combination with genetic factors, cause RA.
+A family history of RA also makes you more likely to develop this condition.

-It’s not entirely clear why the immune systems of people with PsA attack their healthy tissues.
-However, like RA, both genetic and environmental factors, as well as family history and genes, are thought to contribute to the development of PsA.
+Having psoriasis is the top risk factor for developing psoriatic arthritis.
+As with RA, both genetic and environmental factors, as well as family history and genes, are thought to contribute to the development of PsA.

-Most people who develop psoriatic arthritis show the skin symptoms of psoriasis first, although some individuals experience PsA without ever having psoriasis symptoms.
-About 30 percent of people with psoriasis will eventually develop PsA.
+Most people who develop psoriatic arthritis show the skin symptoms of psoriasis first, although some individuals have PsA but never have psoriasis symptoms.
+About 30 percent of people with psoriasis eventually develop PsA.

 The severity of a person’s psoriasis symptoms is not linked to the severity of their PsA symptoms.
-Some people may have severe psoriasis skin lesions but mild PsA symptoms, and others may have mild skin lesions but severe PsA joint pain.
+Some people may have severe psoriasis lesions but mild PsA symptoms.
+Others may have mild lesions but severe PsA joint pain.

 The two diseases, for instance, affect different parts of the spine.
-PsA sometimes leads to a condition called spondylitis that causes lower back pain.
-Spondylitis involves inflammation in the joints of the spine and between the spine and pelvis.
-Up to half of people with PsA will experience spondylitis pain.
-RA, on the other hand, often causes problems in the cervical spine, in the neck.
+Psoriatic arthritis sometimes leads to a condition called spondylitis that causes neck or back pain.
+Up to half of all people with PsA will experience spondylitis pain.
+Rheumatoid arthritis, on the other hand, often causes cervical spine problems in the neck.
 Up to 80 percent of people with RA experience neck pain.

-RA is also more likely than PsA to affect the hands, such as the joints in the wrists and fingers, whereas PsA is more likely to affect the feet.
-Additionally, PsA and RA affect different small joints within the fingers and toes.
+RA is also more likely than PsA to affect the hands, such as the joints in the wrists and fingers.
+Additionally, both psoriatic and rheumatoid arthritis affect different small joints in the fingers and toes.
 RA affects the first two joints, and PsA attacks the joint closest to the nail bed.

 Some MyPsoriasisTeam members have shared that diagnosing PsA and RA can be tricky.
 One member asked, “How can they know for certain if you have psoriatic arthritis or rheumatoid arthritis?
 I’ve had all kinds of blood tests done!”

-Another member shared, “It’s difficult, but they know what to look for.
-[PsA] affects different joints in the fingers than rheumatoid arthritis.
+Another member replied, “It’s difficult, but they know what to look for.
+PsA affects different joints in the fingers than rheumatoid arthritis.
 The best way to find out is to see a rheumatologist.”

 Blood tests can also help tell the difference between PsA and RA.

-About 80 percent of people with RA are said to have seropositive RA, which means they test positive for rheumatoid factor (RF) or for cyclic citrullinated peptide (CCP) antibodies.
+About 80 percent of people with rheumatoid arthritis are said to have seropositive RA, which means they test positive for rheumatoid factor (RF) or cyclic citrullinated peptide (CCP) antibodies.
 However, it’s also possible to have seronegative RA, which means you’re diagnosed with RA even though your blood test results are negative for the condition.

-Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as Aspirin and Ibuprofen, are useful for managing mild to moderate symptoms of psoriatic arthritis and rheumatoid arthritis.
-These drugs can help to reduce inflammation and swelling.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and Ibuprofen, are useful for managing mild to moderate symptoms of psoriatic arthritis and rheumatoid arthritis.
+These drugs can help reduce inflammation and swelling.

-Corticosteroid joint injections can provide quick relief for PsA and RA symptoms.
+Injecting corticosteroids into joints can provide quick relief for PsA and RA symptoms.
 But the side effects associated with steroid use — and with oral steroids in particular — mean these medications are not a good long-term option for treating joint pain.
 Steroids are often used short term to treat rheumatoid arthritis or psoriatic arthritis flares.

-Disease-modifying antirheumatic drugs (DMARDs) have been proven in clinical studies (studies that investigate new drugs) to stop or slow the disease process in people with inflammatory arthritis.
+Disease-modifying antirheumatic drugs (DMARDs) have been proved in clinical studies (studies that investigate new drugs) to stop or slow the disease process in people with inflammatory arthritis.
 Methotrexate (sold as Otrexup, Rasuvo, and Trexall) is the most commonly used DMARD for RA.
 It may not be as effective in treating PsA, although studies show mixed results.

 You can have both PsA and RA.
-However, because it’s also possible to have just one of the conditions, you should talk to your doctor or rheumatologist if you are confused about your symptoms.
+However, because you also could have just one of the conditions, you should talk to your doctor or rheumatologist if you are confused about your symptoms.
 Additionally, some people with PsA never experience the obvious skin disease symptoms of psoriasis, making it easy to confuse PsA with RA.

-In people who have both PsA and RA, the symptoms may sometimes overlap or come and go.
+In people who have both psoriatic and rheumatoid arthritis, the symptoms may sometimes overlap or come and go.
 As one MyPsoriasisTeam member shared, “My psoriasis has cleared up a lot, but my rheumatoid arthritis and psoriatic arthritis have gotten worse.”

 MyPsoriasisTeam is the social network for people with psoriatic arthritis and psoriasis and their loved ones.
-Here, more than 87,000 members come together to share their stories, ask and offer advice, and discuss life with both PsA and RA.
+Here, more than 112,000 members come together to share their stories, ask and offer advice, and discuss life with PsA and RA.

-Those diagnosed with RA may consider joining myRAteam, a support network for rheumatoid arthritis that is more than 142,000 members strong.
+Those diagnosed with rheumatoid arthritis might consider joining myRAteam, a support network for RA that is more than 198,000 members strong.

-Have you been diagnosed with PsA and RA, or are you wondering if you may have RA in addition to your PsA?
+Have you been diagnosed with PsA and RA?
+Are you wondering if you may have RA in addition to PsA?
 Let us know in the comments below, or start a conversation on MyPsoriasisTeam.
-You'll be surprised just how many others may share similar stories.